-Workplace diversity is a particularly hot topic at the moment, especially since mandatory pay gap reporting for larger organisations was put in place by the government.
-However, gender discrimination isn’t the only issue under discussion in the recruitment world.
+Workplace diversity, in particular age discrimination, is a hot topic at the moment.
+Especially since mandatory pay gap reporting for larger organisations was put in place by the government.
+However, gender discrimination isn’t the only issue currently being discussed.

 Despite figures from the Chartered Management Institute which reveal that around 1.9 million highly skilled, well trained managers in key leadership positions will be needed by 2024, age discrimination still appears to be occurring in recruitment.